evidentlyai/evidently/docs/book/evaluations/snapshots.md

 ## Add tags and metadata

 You can include `tags` and `metadata` in snapshots.
-This is useful for search, data filtering, and results tracking.
-By adding tags, you can easily visualize data only from a specific subset of your snapshots on a monitoring Panel.
+This is useful for search and data filtering.
+By adding **Tags**, you can then visualize data only from a specific subset of your snapshots on a monitoring Panel.

 Examples of when to use tags include:
-* You want to identify a specific evaluation run or group of experiments, such as by attaching a model version or test scenario type.
+* You want to identify a specific evaluation run or group of experiments by model version or test scenario.
-  You are logging data on production/shadow, champion/challenger, or A/B model versions of some Projects and want to differentiate between them.
+* You are logging data on production/shadow, champion/challenger, or A/B model versions.
 * You compute snapshots with different reference datasets (for example, to compare distribution drift week-by-week and month-by-month).
 * You have data for multiple models of the same type inside a Project.
 * You capture snapshots for multiple segments in your data.
-* You want to tag individual Reports in a Project so that you can easily find them, e.g., a datasheet card, a model card, etc.
+* You want to tag individual Reports, e.g., a datasheet card, a model card, etc.

 **Custom tags**.
 Pass any custom Tags as a list: